castlemas/ESP32c6/README.md

 ## Introduction
 Welcome to the GitHub repository of our Smart Home Automation Project!
 This project is designed to automate 2 processes.
 1. Smart Irrigation Process for personal gardening purposes
-2. Smart Fan Automation for home comfort
+2. Laptop Fan-Cooler with ThingSpeak and email alerts for high temperature.

 ## Basic Requirements
 1. Visual Studio Code installed